 Total Family Care

-Family medicine, also known as family practice, is the medical specialty in which physicians provide comprehensive, patient-centered primary health care to patients and their families.
+Family medicine, also known as family practice, is the medical specialty in which physicians provide comprehensive, family care centers to patients and their families.
 Physicians who practice family medicine can provide routine wellness care, such as physical exams or preventative care, to patients, regardless of age, gender, health or social status.
 They are also trained to know about many areas of medicine so that they are equipped to treat a wide variety of conditions.

 Family practices often staff a team of professionals that can help provide a continuity of care to patients, including nurse practitioners, physician assistants and others.